Susan Polgar: Texas Tech Knight Raiders

 In 2007, Susan Polgar signed on as the head coach for the Texas Tech Knight Raiders chess team.
-In April 2011 and again in 2012, the Texas Tech Knight Raiders became the best college chess team in the nation by winning the President's Cup: The Final Four in College Chess.

-In 2012, she moved with members of her top collegiate chess team to Webster University in St. Louis, Missouri.
+In 2010, as the head coach for the Texas Tech Knight Raiders chess team, Susan Polgar became the first woman to lead a chess team to the Final Four.
+In April 2011 the Texas Tech Knight Raiders won the President's Cup; this made Polgar the first female head coach to lead a chess team to the national title.
+They won again in 2012.

 Webster University

-Susan Polgar and the SPICE program joined Webster University in suburban St. Louis in 2012.[23][24]
-Webster won the 2013, 2014, 2015, 2016 and 2017 Final Fours of College Chess, also known as the President's Cup.
-As a result, Polgar was recognized as 2012-13 College Coach of the Year by Final 4 organizer Booz Allen Hamilton, Inc. The Webster University chess team has also won (or tied for first) in the Pan American Intercollegiate Championships 2012–2018.
+In 2012, Polgar and the SPICE program, along with members of her top collegiate chess team, moved to Webster University in St. Louis, Missouri.[23]
+[24] Webster won the 2013, 2014, 2015, 2016 and 2017 Final Fours of College Chess, also known as the President's Cup.
+As a result, Polgar was recognized as 2012-13 College Coach of the Year by Final 4 organizer Booz Allen Hamilton, the US government and military contractor.
+The Webster University chess team has also won, or tied for first, in the Pan American Intercollegiate Championships 2012–2018.